how do i know if my battery is agm

 Store your AGM battery properly

-If you are not going to use your AGM battery over a long period, keep it in a well-ventilated, dry, and cool space.
+If you are not going to use your AGM battery for a long period of time, keep it in a well-ventilated, dry, and cool space.

 Prevent Sulphation

-Sulfation happens when the sulphuric acid found in the lead-acid batteries reacts in either of the battery plates to form lead sulfate.
+Sulfation happens when the sulfuric acid found in the lead-acid batteries reacts with either of the battery plates to form lead sulfate.

-Keeping the battery in a discharged state is usually the cause of Sulphation and when it happens the battery’s ability to hold a charge is reduced.
+Keeping the battery in a discharged state is usually the cause of sulfation, and when it happens, the battery’s ability to hold a charge is reduced.

-To prevent Sulphation, your AGM battery should be well charged at the time of storage and there should be a constant recharge if you are planning to keep it stored for long.
+To prevent sulfation, your AGM battery should be well charged at the time of storage, and there should be a constant recharge if you are planning to keep it stored for a long time.

-If Sulphation already happened, a desulphurization charge should help reverse the situation.
+If sulfation has already happened, a desulfurization charge should help reverse the situation.

 Do Not Overcharge